A Guide to Choosing a Sports and Wildlife Bridge Camera From $100

 Nikon Coolpix P600

 The P600 has the most quality of life features that will make using the camera enjoyable.
-Having a thumb wheel means aperture priority, aperture priority, and manual modes are all usable, which is important for leaning photography.
+A thumb wheel provides easy access to aperture priority, shutter priority, and manual mode controls.

 The viewfinder means the camera is usable in bright sunlight.
 The flip screen makes shooting at high and low angles possible.